GregFee/machinelearning_assessment/README.md

 # machinelearning_assessment
 Assessment for Machine Learning Module using Boston Housing Dataset.
 The goal was to describe, infer and predict using the dataset.
+The Boston Housing Dataset is a well known dataset in relation to housing in the Boston Metropolitan area.
+The dataset consists and of 13 variables and the data will be explored using desciptive statisticas and plots.
+There is also a linear regression model produced using two of the varibales.
+The CHAS varibale will also be discussed in relation to house prices.

 ## Installation and Running